juza/magic-mirror-raspbian-lite/README.md

+# This version is under development and is currently not working!

 # Magic Mirror for Raspbian Lite

 A quick and easy, single command to setup [Magic Mirror](https://github.com/MichMich/MagicMirror) on Raspbian Lite.
 This script will install all required dependencies and a minimal GUI to run MagicMirror on Raspbian Lite (non-desktop version).